Creating product variations on Amazon – How to do it and why you should focus on it!

 Also note Amazon’s reminder that your items must belong to a product category where variants are allowed, such as clothing.

 Additionally, you should ensure that you always adhere to the style guides of the online giant.
 This way, you also optimize Amazon SEO for your product variants.
-More tips on how to optimize your listing can be found in our blog.
+You can find more tips on how to optimize your listing in our blog.

 Why you should focus on product variation on Amazon

-Creating product variants on Amazon significantly boosts your visibility.
+Creating product variants on Amazon pusht your visibility enormously.
 On one hand, all individual subordinate products benefit from the visibility of the parent.
 This way, you only invest once in good descriptions, and all product variants become equally visible, as the customer finds all versions on the same product detail page.

 Why you should focus on product variation on Amazon

-On the other hand, reviews will always be submitted for the parent product, which means the subordinates also benefit from it.
+On the other hand, reviews are always given for the parent product, which means the subordinates also benefit from it.
 We all know how hard it can sometimes be to get a review from a customer.
-If each product variant stands alone, the overall number of reviews may be high, but the individual variants may not look very good.
+If each product variant stands alone, the total number of reviews may be high, but the individual variants may not look very good.
 If you offer five sizes as individual products and each product has three reviews, that alone is not very much.
 However, if you offer these as product variants, the reviews are aggregated, and your product has 15 reviews.
-This not only creates a better impression with customers but also with the Amazon algorithm and thus your overall rating.
+This not only creates a better impression with customers but also with the Amazon algorithm, thus improving your overall rating.

 Additionally, you increase the benefit for customers on Amazon when you create product variations.
 With better visibility, they can see all variants at once and do not have to search again if the color of the desired T-shirt does not match their taste.
 Instead, customers can simply click through the offered variations and select their favorite.